anilgurses/DentalBioFeature/README.md

 You can use your own dataset for the training process or pre-trained version of the code.
 You need to create csv before you train your model.
 Some path strings should be changed on the code.

-Note: Due to the privacy conservation of biomedical data, the data isn't available publicly.
+Note: Due to the privacy conservation of biomedical data, the data couldn't be available to public.
 Please do not request access for the data.

 Contact: anilgurses@ieee.org